bingeli1212/nitrile-preview/doc/DOC-diagram.md

 after the "node" keyword.
 However, if a node-operation is to be done inside a for-loop then this assigning of a node name to a node is difficult to implement.
-If assigning to a node a name is important, then it can be done By setting the nodeid-option to an integer greater than 1.
-If this is the case, whenever a new node is created and is not given a name, the integer of this parameter is used as the new node name, and this integer is automatically incremented by 1.
-In the following example each node is assigned a name that is "1", "2", "3", "4", "5", and "6".
+If assigning to a node a name is important, then it can be done By setting the autonodeid-option to 1.
+If this is the case, whenever a new node is created and is not given a name, an integer is used for this node name.
+By default, the integer starts from 0.
+But his can be changed by setting the 'nodeid' to a different value.

+    set nodeid 10

+Following is an example that will set it up so that the first node will get a name that is '10', and the next node get a name that is '11', and the next node gets a name that is '12'.

     ```diagram{frame, width:2cm}
     viewport 6 6
     config r 0.2
     config fillcolor black
-    config nodeid 1
+    config autonodeid 1
+    set nodeid 10
     set refxy center
-    for theta:=[0:60:359]:
+    for theta:=[0:60:120]:
       r := 2
       x := cos(deg2rad(\theta)) * \r
       y := sin(deg2rad(\theta)) * \r
       node (\x,\y)
-    edge.1.2.3.4.5.6.1
+    edge.10.11.12
     ```

 For a node-operation, if no coordinates are given in the command line,